Venkata-Bhargavi/Knowledge-graph-based-Recommender/README.md

 ## Challenges

-1. **Short contextual data**: Dealing with limited context in user queries and knowledge graph entries.
+1. **Short contextual data**: Dealing with limited context in Tabular data used for creating Knowledge Graphs.
 2. **Cypher query generation**: Ensuring valid relationships and entities in generated Cypher queries.
 3. **Open-source LLM limitations**: Managing API call restrictions when using open-source language models.
-4. **Understanding User Queries**: Accurately mapping user input to entities and intents within the knowledge graph.
+4. **Understanding User Queries**: Accurately mapping user input to valid entities and relationships with the knowledge graphs schema, improve the quality of Cypher query generation.

 ## Contributing